mnentwig/STDFoo/README.md

 ```

 ### Compilation
 Note: the build process is OS independent.
-Unix/Linux would conventionally rename `STDFoo.exe` to `STDFoo` and copy e.g. to `/usr/local/bin`.
+Unix/Linux users would conventionally rename `STDFoo.exe` to `STDFoo` and copy e.g. to `/usr/local/bin`.
 ```
 make STDFoo.exe
 ```